Jewish Labour Movement: The 2016 restructure

 Young people who had had some success in their early political careers were appointed to a range of roles in the organisation.
 They included networks officer, Rachel Wenstone, former National Union of Students vice-president; political education officer, Jay Stoll, a senior parliamentary assistant to a Labour MP and former general secretary of the London School of Economics' student union; campaigns officer, Adam Langleben, who had been elected to Barnet Council; and youth and student officer, Liron Velleman, still a student but holding a role in the party's Chipping Barnet branch.
 In July 2016, Ella Rose was appointed as the organisation's first director.
 Rose was formerly a Union of Jewish Students president and a Public Affairs Officer at the Israeli Embassy.
-She also sat on the Advisory Board of the Jewish Leadership Council's Lead programme and on the Board of Deputies of British Jews.
+She also sat on the advisory board of the Jewish Leadership Council's Lead programme and on the Board of Deputies of British Jews.

-In September 2017, the JLM held its first ever one day conference.
+In September 2017, the JLM held its first ever one-day conference.

 By February 2018, the JLM had over 2,000 members, according to National Secretary Peter Mason.

 Leadership and organisation

 In February 2018, Jeremy Newmark resigned as chair of the JLM after The Jewish Chronicle published an internal audit report into his conduct while he was CEO of the Jewish Leadership Council.
 It was alleged that, between 2006 and 2013, he defrauded the council of more than £10,000.
 The newspaper claimed that the council had covered up his alleged behaviour and accepted his resignation on the grounds of ill health.
 Newmark denied any wrongdoing, though he resigned as Chair of the JLM two days later to enable him to respond to the allegations.
 Later in February, the JLM reported some financial matters to the police for investigation.
 He was replaced by Ivor Caplin.

 In October 2018, the Director, Ella Rose, left for a role with the Holocaust Educational Trust.

 In April 2019, Mike Katz was elected National Movement Chair, defeating Ivor Caplin, and Ruth Smeeth was elected as Parliamentary Chair, succeeding Luciana Berger, who resigned from the Labour Party in February 2019.
-Joe Goldberg, Sarah Sackman and Stephane Savary were elected as National Vice-Chairs.
+Joe Goldberg, Sarah Sackman and Ulrich Stephane Savary were elected as National Vice-Chairs.
 In January 2020, Margaret Hodge became Parliamentary Chair while Ruth Smeeth, who was no longer an MP, became a National Vice-Chair.

 In October 2019, the Honorary President, Louise Ellman, resigned from the Labour Party but said that she was not planning to support another party, meaning she remained eligible to be a member.

 The Jewish Labour Movement has a Local Government Network which seeks to recruit ambassadors in every Labour Group across the country to be a point of contact, educate local members and work with JLM nationally.
 Its Jewish Councillors Network provides a space for and support to Jewish Labour councillors nationally as representatives and campaigners for the Party and political leaders and role models within the Jewish community.
 The Youth and Students section provides 14–26 year old members a network and opportunities to engage with the JLM and the Labour Party.